 Each chapter collects chapter dues from every member.
+Chapter dues go toward the programming and chapter operating expenses.
 Some organizations, particularly national organizations, also have a one-time initiation fee, plus termly or yearly national dues.
-Some chapters may also charge parlor fees which are an additional fee for the members who do not live in the house but use the facilities regularly.
+Some chapters may also charge a parlor fee which is an additional fee for the members who do not live in the house but use the facilities regularly.

 During recruitment, each student should ask about specific chapter fees.
 Fees vary from chapter to chapter and whether the member lives in the house.
 Dues range from $50 to over $500 per term depending upon the chapter.
 The chapter treasurer can give you specific information.
 Chapters may also charge social dues, this is not something that is charged through college billing.
 Each individual undergraduate treasurer can explain how their dues system works.